 - Design, debug, and synthesize digital logic for ASICs, PGAs, and IP cores

-- Understand the basics of embedded hardware design
+- Understand the basics of embedded software and hardware design

 Certificate Inquiry Form

-For the certificate program, please begin with one of the five core* courses.
-After the core requirement is met, courses may be taken in any order provided the prerequisites are met.
+The remaining courses may be taken in any order provided prerequisites are met.

 - Embedded Software